chriso0710/pikiosk/README.md

 ### 1. Setup SD card image

 Burn the Raspbian Jessie image on to your SD card.
 I use [Etcher](https://etcher.io/) for this.
-Connect your Pi to the network via ethernet and boot it.
+Connect your Pi to the network via ethernet cable, power it on and boot.

 ### 2. Find the IP adresses of your Pis and change Ansible hosts file